UBC-STAT/ssc-workshop-2024/README.md

 - Copyright & Licenses (who owns the code?)

+## Pre-workshop setup and installation instructions:

+- Follow the instructions in the [System setup chapter of the R packages (2e) book](https://r-pkgs.org/setup.html).
+This will guide you to install R, RStudio, important packages for creating packages (e.g., `devtools`, `usethis`, `roxygen2`, `testthat`, `knitr`), as well as configure your personal startup in R.
+- Follow the [Installation instructions in the Happy Git and GitHub for the useR book](https://happygitwithr.com/github-acct) (you can skip section 8, install a Git client) to install and configure Git, as well as to get a [GitHub.com](http://github.com/) account.

+## Presenters/Speakers:

-> Presenters/Speakers: Tiffany Timbers, Daniel Chen, G. Alexi Rodríguez-Arelis, Katie Burak (University of British Columbia)
+Tiffany Timbers, Daniel Chen, G. Alexi Rodríguez-Arelis, Katie Burak (University of British Columbia)